 Su Bailey, Amesbury, MA

 For 5 years I have been making mosaic jewelry, panels, mirrors and assisted in creating a mosaic mural.
 As former head of the Amesbury Cultural Council I’m trying to make a mark on the mosaic world in my area.
 I have taken several workshops domestically and abroad with artists such as Yulia Hanansen, Carol Shelkin & Isaiah Zagar.
-I love traveling to learn new methods and have been inspired in a variety of ways by these travels and amazing teachers. subailey13(Replace this parenthesis with the @ sign)gmail.com (978) 930-3554
+I love traveling to learn new methods and have been inspired in a variety of ways by these travels and amazing teachers. email@example.com (978) 930-3554

 Glynda Benham, Sterling, MA

 Glynda has been creating mosaic art for six years.
 She has studied with Martin Cheek, Carol Shelkin, Kelly Knickerbocker, Susan Wechsler, and Isaiah Zagar.
 She exhibited in Mosaics at the Mill (2012 and 2015), Arsenal Center for the Arts, and the Fitchburg Art Museum’s 80th Regional Exhibition of Arts and Crafts.

 Emily is the Director of Connection Lab LLC in Somerville, MA, is an artist and community organizer who has been leading community art projects for more than 20 years.
 As a muralist, a stained glass artist, a mosaic artist and a facilitator, Emily often works on the border between art and public health, using art to share health information, to increase community collaboration and community capacity, and to increase engagement in building healthy communities. www.connectionlab.org and www.glassandlead.com

 Mary Bowles Gloucester, MA